NameTruffle/rawr-specification/OLDREADME.md

 In most cases WebRTC can use a STUN server to retrieve the public IP address and port of each peer to establish a direct connection or connect them directly if they are on the same subnet.

 However when it comes to Symetrical NAT it's a different story; In this situation the port for each peer changes on each connection and only accepts an inbound connection from a destination and port of the outbound connection it was created for.
 This forces WebRTC to use a TURN server inorder to relay the data through a 3rd party to each peer, since they cannot connect to each other directly.

-In this specification I propose a new protocol RAWR (Router assisting with relaying), for this protocol there are three guiding principles:

-- It should be based on outbound connections
-- It shouldn't require punching holes or insecure protcols (like uPnP)
-- It should be flexible to deploy on legacy routers
-- It should be able to fallback if it can't do a full traversal

 # Overview